-- Enable SSL VPN - Network settings: this zone contains elements for configuring the SSL VPN server, networks or contactable hosts, as well as the network assigned to clients. - DNS settings sent to client: this zone contains the DNS configuration elements that will be sent to the client. - Advanced configuration: an area for customizing the lifetime before SSL renegotiation, defining scripts to be executed where necessary when logging on to/off from the client and selecting client and server certificates for setting up the SSL tunnel. - Enable SSL VPN When this option is selected, the integrated SSL VPN server will be enabled.
+- Enable the service - Network settings: this zone contains elements for configuring the SSL VPN server, networks or contactable hosts, as well as the network assigned to clients. - DNS settings sent to client: this zone contains the DNS configuration elements that will be sent to the client. - Advanced configuration: an area for customizing the lifetime before SSL renegotiation, defining scripts to be executed where necessary when logging on to/off from the client and selecting client and server certificates for setting up the SSL tunnel.